Bobbyshow/Bslib/help/README.txt

      (Today, only the same duration is enable)
      ###################

+--> BaseButton :
+    Use to create Button with default behavior
+    A button is a small (or big) area, where you can click and provok a Event.
+    To raise a event with a button, it need to be focused AND clicked (You can't click on button without focus, or you're amazing =) ).

 --> BaseScreen :
     Use to manage screen of games
     Use for exec main_loop, update screen, and draw screen.